 Grid forming controlled STATCOMs with extended energy storage are shown to be capable of providing inertia power [A-3, A-21].
 However, the inertia power (current) is limited by the converter and energy storage's current limitations, and the amount of total inertia power is inherently limited by the energy storage capability of the supercapacitors.
 In order to utilize the energy stored in the super capacitors, the DC link voltage can be controlled to a much lower level.
-In addition to the underlying grid forming control, changes in DC link voltage control may be required to fully utilize the energy stored in the super capacitors.
-In the literature, STATCOMs with extended storage are proposed using full-bridge MMC technologies, so that it is theoretically possible to control the DC link voltage as low as zero [A-3, A-4].
+In addition to the underlying grid forming control, changes in DC link voltage control may be required to fully utilize the energy storage are proposed using full-bridge MMC technologies, so that it is theoretically possible to control the DC link voltage as low as zero [A-3, A-4].
 However, in practice, the DC voltage may be controlled to a certain level to prevent shortening the lifetime of the supercapacitors.
 If half-bridge submodules are used for such applications, the operation range of the DC link voltage is limited by modulation index.